kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/UPGRADE.md

 ### Elements property names change

-Since the source plugin is trying to unify the data structure among [Kontent Delivery API](https://docs.kontent.ai/reference/delivery-api) and Gatsby GraphQL model.
+Since the source plugin is trying to unify the data structure among [Kontent.ai Delivery API](https://docs.kontent.ai/reference/delivery-api) and Gatsby GraphQL model.
 This required to make some breaking changes in property elements.

 * rich-text
-  * `resolvedHTML` - removed - use [@kentico/gatsby-kontent-components](../../gatsby-kontent-components/README.md#rich-text-element-component) for rich text resolution
+  * `resolvedHTML` - removed - use [@kontent-ai/gatsby-kontent-components](../../gatsby-kontent-components/README.md#rich-text-element-component) for rich text resolution
   * `images`
     * from `imageId` to `image_id`
   * `links`